 Where is my order?
 Check Here

 January 28th, 2016

-You might be wondering how in the world do you put on a wetsuit, right?
+You might be wondering how to put on a wetsuit, right?
 It’s pretty forward but a little guidance never hurt!

 A wetsuit should fit like a second skin.
 If the wetsuit goes on really easily and isn’t tight, it might be too big.
 Be sure to call or email us to discuss the sizing.